 Risk-on/risk-off: In investing, certain assets, such as stocks, are considered to carry more risk than others, such as gold.
-During periods of market turmoil, some investors may adopt a "risk off" strategy, meaning they sell their riskier assets to buy less risky ones.
-Under a "risk on" strategy, the converse is true: investors buy riskier assets while selling less risky ones.
+During periods of market turmoil, some investors may adopt a "risk-off" strategy, meaning they sell their riskier assets to buy less risky ones.
+Under a "risk-on" strategy, the converse is true: investors buy riskier assets while selling less risky ones.
 For example, when investors feel the market is strong and rising, they might perceive less risk about the market and its outlook, creating a risk-on environment.
 Alternatively, market factors that indicate a market downturn and increased risk may bring about a risk-off environment.

 Sell-off: On Wall Street, when the going gets tough, many start selling.
 A sell-off describes what happens when, following a major decline in the prices of stocks, bonds, or other securities, market participants collectively sell massive quantities of those falling securities as each participant seeks to prevent losses from future price declines.

 Volatility: When a security, a commodity or an index fluctuates wildly in a short period of time, they're experiencing volatility.
 The Chicago Board Options Exchange's Volatility Index (VIX) measures the expected volatility of U.S. stocks by gauging investors' expectations of major market moves.
-The VIX reached a six-year intraday high during a historic period of volatility in the late summer of 2015, when on Aug.
-24, the Dow Jones Industrial Average plummeted more than 1,000 points shortly after the open of trading before trimming back losses to 588 points by the end of the trading day.
 Financial market regulations include certain buffers to limit volatility.
-To learn more, see The Alert Investor's "Guardrails for Market Volatility."
+Read more about volatility here.